dagster-io/dagster/python_modules/automation/automation/docker/images/README.md

 5. Then run `dagster-image build-all --name buildkite-integration --dagster-version 0.9.20` with the appropriate version set.
 6. Then run `dagster-image push-all --name buildkite-integration`
-7. Update `INTEGRATION_IMAGE_VERSION` and put up a diff with these planned changes.

 ### Publishing new unit images